 - Being a little different than other kids can be hard and make you feel lonely; for kids who are LGBTQ, this can be especially hard when in foster care.
 Here is a handbook written specifically about your issues and a place you can turn to for some help.

 - Here is a handbook written for kids in New York who are in foster care.
 The legal part is a little different than our state, but there is really good stuff in there about growing up and leaving foster care.
-You can also watch a video from Youth In Progress that helped write the handbook.

 - There are all different kinds of people who want to make the world a better place for kids.
 Here is a website that is hosted by lawyers who want kids to know that they are not alone out there.
 They want to help you understand what is happening in your life.